 Alcoholism is defined as the physical and psychological addiction to alcohol.
 It is a serious brain disease that requires effective and long-term alcoholism treatment.
-At Alcoholism Treatment Centers Miami, one of the main goals of alcohol rehab is to teach patients coping techniques in order to prevent relapses down the road.
-Successful alcoholism treatment includes a combination of integrative and comprehensive therapies in order to ensure the best and most successful recovery possible.
-To find out more about your alcoholism treatment options, call (305) 260-6513.
+Many alcoholism treatment centers in Miami, have, as part of their main goals of alcohol rehab, to teach patients coping techniques in order to prevent relapses down the road.
+Successful alcoholism treatments include a combination of integrative and comprehensive therapies in order to ensure the best and most successful recovery possible.
+To find out more about your alcoholism treatment options, call (877) 804-1531.

 According to the World Health Organization, in 2010 there were over 208 million people around the world suffering from alcoholism.
 The same source notes that 4.1% of this population is over the age of 15.
 In the US, 10 to 20% of men and 5 to 10% of women will meet the criteria for alcoholism at some point in their lives.